 The T100 exhibition captures the spirit of the festival and the people and places who have taken part along the routes over the last five years.
 Some of the exhibition information can be explored on these web pages, but there is so much more to see in real life, such as the beautiful handmade journals, the gorgeous silk flags, the printed tablecloths, the maps and recipes created and collected as the festival has grown.

-The exhibition is free to hire, please email Thurrock 100 to find out more.
+The exhibition is free to hire, please see the How to Hire the T100 Exhibition info to find out more.

 Click the buttons below to explore the individual years